fabferri/az-pattern/vwan1/nva-b2v-internetbreakout/README.md

     "subscriptionName": "AZURE_SUBSCRITION_NAME",
     "ResourceGroupName": "NAME_OF_RESOURCE_GROUP",
     "vwanName": "NAME_OF_THE_VIRTUAL_WAN",
-    "hub1location": "LOCATION_HUB!",
+    "hub1location": "LOCATION_HUB1",
     "branch1location": "LOCATION_BRANCH1",
     "hub1Name": "NAME_HUB1",
-    "sharedKey": "SHARED_KEY_S2S_VPN",
+    "sharedKey": "SHARED_KEY_Site-to-site_VPN_between_hub1_and_branch",
-    "mngIP": "PUBLIC_IP used to connect to the Azure VMs in SSH", "adminUsername": "ADMINISTRATOR_USERNAME",
+    "mngIP": "PUBLIC_IP used to filter the SSH inbound to the Azure VMs.
+It can be set empty if you do not want to limit access from a specific IP", "adminUsername": "ADMINISTRATOR_USERNAME",
     "adminPassword": "ADMINISTRATOR_PASSWORD"
 }